 Appropriate Use of Shared Resources

 The technological resources centrally administered by the Office of Information Technology (OIT) or University Libraries, and the distributed resources provided by individual academic and administrative departments of the University are intended to be used for educational purposes and to carry out the legitimate business of the University.
-Such resources include campus computer clusters managed centrally or by individual departments, the University's World Wide Web server, departmental Web and file servers, Blackboard course management system, access to research databases, local-area departmental networks, the campus broadband and optical fiber network and global and Intranet network access, the University telephone and voice mail systems, general University multi-user computer systems and servers, individual departmental systems and servers, SharePoint, Dormnet and access to Princeton's central and departmental e-mail service, and other shared campus facilities and services.
+Such resources include campus labs or computer clusters managed centrally or by individual departments, the University's World Wide Web server, departmental Web and file servers, Blackboard and Canvas course management systems, access to research databases, local-area departmental networks, the campus broadband and optical fiber network and global and Intranet network access, the University telephone and voice mail systems, general University multi-user computer systems and servers, individual departmental systems and servers, SharePoint, Dormnet and access to the University's central and departmental e-mail service, and other shared campus facilities and services.

 Appropriate use of such resources includes instruction, independent study, authorized research, independent research, and the official work of the offices, departments, recognized student and campus organizations, and agencies of the University.
 All of these activities rely on reasonable performance from the component units and the connections that allow interchange among them, and on the security and integrity of the resources.
 For these reasons, and because there often are times when some resources are in shorter supply than can easily meet the demand, certain performance-related or sharing guidelines pertain.

-OIT and other University departments that operate and maintain computer and/or network systems and/or servers are expected to sustain an acceptable level of performance and must assure that frivolous, excessive, or inappropriate use of the resources by one person or a few people does not degrade performance for the others who rely on such services.
+OIT and other University departments that operate and maintain computer and/or network systems and/or servers are expected to sustain an acceptable level of performance and must assure that frivolous, excessive, or inappropriate use of the resources does not degrade performance for the others who rely on such services.

 Devices that are badly configured or that have been compromised sometimes behave in ways that disrupt network service for others.
 In such cases, service to the device may be blocked, or the device may be marked ineligible for network access, until the responsible party can be contacted to take corrective action.